Adefolalu/mutantWarplet/idea.md

-# 🧬 Mutant Warplets - NFT Mutation Project
+# 🧬 Mutant Warpletss - NFT Mutation Project

 ## Overview

-Transform your **Warplet** into a **Mutant Warplet**!
+Transform your **Warplet** into a **Mutant Warplets**!
 This project allows Warplet holders to mutate their NFTs using AI, creating unique variations while maintaining on-chain provenance.

 **Original Collection:** The Warplets (`0x699727F9E01A822EFdcf7333073f0461e5914b4E` on Base)